 Green paving technology manages storm water naturally

-Permeable paving is specifically designed to allow the passage of water through the paving, and the temporary storage of water underneath the paving-all part of a process that minimizes oil and gasoline pollution of ground water.
-This is especially important if zoning requires a minimum percentage of impervious area or if storm water requires safe passage for groundwater recharge without runoff or a retention pond.
+Permeable paving is specifically designed to allow the passage of water through the paving, and the temporary storage of water underneath the paving - all part of a process that minimizes oil and gasoline pollution of ground water.
+This is especially important if zoning requires a minimum percentage of pervious area or if storm water requires safe passage for groundwater recharge without runoff or a retention pond.

-If a house sits lower than the street, permeable paving brings the added advantage of draining water into the driveway and into the crushed stone reservoir below, eliminating the need for an unsightly drain grate in the driveway.
+If a house sits lower than the street, permeable paving brings the added advantage of draining water down through the driveway surface into the crushed stone reservoir below, eliminating the need for an unsightly drain grate in the driveway.
 In fact, if the house is susceptible to basement flooding, pipes can even be put in the driveway reservoir to carry surplus water away from the home.

 How it works